Padam-0/facebook_viral_advertising/README.md

  nothing.

-Extended exercise 3 relaxes the first constraint, and produces a new newsfeed (albiet one constructed with the same composition) for each day of the simulation.
+Extended exercise 3 relaxes the first constraint, and produces a new newsfeed (albeit one constructed with the same composition) for each day of the simulation.

 Extended exercise 4 relaxes the 5th assumption, and tests whether displaying